 Since the final states are composed of charged lepton, neutral lepton, and gauge bosons, we define the pre-selection cuts (PSC) on the charged lepton to be visible as follows:

 In the following subsections, we list the cross section of various channel processes.
-It should be emphasized that we only enumerate the $N_\ell$ production, the $\bar{N}_\ell$ generation is the charge conjugate process of that of $N_\ell$.
-The same cases apply for the background events.
+It should be emphasized that we only enumerate the $N_\ell$ production, and the $\bar{N}_\ell$ production is the charge conjugate process of that for $N_\ell$.
+The same cases apply to the background events.
 We double its rate and the values in the rate columns have included both the positive charge and minus charge cases.